jnozzi/cocoadev.com/markdown/JavaBlows.md

 He is attending a workshop at my former university this summer, and I honestly don't remember when I was as excited about something as when to get a chance to meet him!
 He is one of my biggest idols ;-)

-About your second point: As I see it, General/ObjectiveCee is for GUI programming and inter-app communication (i.e. exchanging "data" between applications) � for everything else it sucks!
+About your second point: As I see it, ObjectiveCee is for GUI programming and inter-app communication (i.e. exchanging "data" between applications) � for everything else it sucks!
 But for this subdomain it actually has some advantages, i.e. keeping methods as their own type (allowing things like the responder chain), categories (extend objects that other people instantiate), forward unsupported methods (allowing class-posing, decorators, etc.), introspection (take something like the keybinding dictionary, which is just a list of methods, where the responder is asked at runtime for support of the action method) etc. etc.

 And none of these features exist in Java ;-)

-Btw: I have written iterators, functors and some helper functions to be used with General/ObjectiveCee, allowing collections to be used with normal STL algorithms, and functors to easily be constructed from selectors � if there is any interest, I can try to wrap it up in a nice package and put it online (I don't know how many Cocoa programmers actually use STL?).
+Btw: I have written iterators, functors and some helper functions to be used with ObjectiveCee, allowing collections to be used with normal STL algorithms, and functors to easily be constructed from selectors � if there is any interest, I can try to wrap it up in a nice package and put it online (I don't know how many Cocoa programmers actually use STL?).

 ----